-Talk to your child about a person or company you hold in high regard and why.
+Talk to kids about a person or company you hold in high regard.
 Discuss the characteristics that contribute to that good reputation.
-Use age-appropriate news stories to point out real-world examples when a person or company does something beneficial for their reputation.
-Alternately, point out when the opposite occurs-and the consequences of a harmed reputation.
+Use age-appropriate news stories to point out real-world examples of a person or company doing something beneficial for their reputation.
+Alternately, point out when the opposite occurs-and discuss the consequences of a harmed reputation.